-- 1) Wide, accessible sidewalks that balance pedestrian safety, environmental health, and support a mix of residential, commercial, and institutional uses. - 2) Traffic calming that reduces the risk of harm at street crossings and improves pedestrian comfort. - 3) Development controls that encourage access to a lush environment and a wide range of active uses in a unique, low scale environment. - 4) Public Art that engages and entices visitors to the Dallas Arts District. - 5) Though it is a Pedestrian Priority street, Flora Street and Ann Williams Way enhancements should emphasize the physical and psychological connections between the two.
+- 1) Wide, accessible sidewalks that balance pedestrian safety, environmental health, and support a mix of residential, commercial, and institutional uses. - 2) Traffic calming that reduces the risk of harm at street crossings and improves pedestrian comfort. - 3) Development controls that encourage access to a lush environment and a wide range of active uses in a unique, low-scale environment. - 4) Public Art that engages and entices visitors to the Dallas Arts District. - 5) Although they are Pedestrian-Priority streets, Flora Street and Ann Williams Way should have enhancements that emphasize the physical and psychological connections between the two.